tomeshnet/documents/meeting_notes/20160405_meeting-notes.md

     - potential to set as a goal for technical reference implementation

 # Outcomes

 - Decided to hold a longer planning meeting (3hrs), not during Civic Tech TO's night
-    - Poll for meeting time will be put on the `#torontomesh` channel
+    - poll for meeting time will be put on the `#torontomesh` channel
-    - Will be selected prior to next Tuesday (April 12) and announced at Civic Tech TO
+    - will be selected prior to next Tuesday (April 12) and announced at Civic Tech TO